kyamagu/mexopencv/README.markdown

 ----

 First make sure you have OpenCV installed in the system.
-If not, install the package available in your package manager (e.g., libcv-dev in Debian/Ubuntu, opencv-devel in Fedora, opencv in Macports), or install the source package from http://opencv.willowgarage.com/wiki/ .
+If not, install the package available in your package manager (e.g., libopencv-dev in Debian/Ubuntu, opencv-devel in Fedora, opencv in Macports), or install the source package from http://opencv.willowgarage.com/wiki/ .
 If you have all the prerequisite, going to the mexopencv directory and typing: